-- 4.17 Residential roads to the east of The Broadway will also benefit from the removal of the one-way gyratory system given that its existence displaces unwanted traffic onto those roads. - 4.18 The delivery of Phase 4 of the Scheme will provide visual and qualitative improvements to retail and commercial floorspace within the West Hendon local centre and as an indirect consequence of these wider improvements will seek to return vacant elements of The Broadway into active use. - 4.19 The existing open spaces within the Estate are poorly laid out with little used communal amenity space and play space.
+- 4.17 Residential roads to the east of The Broadway will also benefit from the removal of the one-way gyratory system.
+In particular Herbert Road which will benefit from the removal of gyratory traffic flows. - 4.18 The delivery of Phase 4 of the Scheme will provide visual and qualitative improvements to retail and commercial floorspace within the West Hendon local centre and as an indirect consequence of these wider improvements will seek to return vacant elements of The Broadway into active use. - 4.19 The existing open spaces within the Estate are poorly laid out with little used communal amenity space and play space.
 Whilst there is a reasonable quantum of space, it is largely undefined, lacks ownership and its structure fails to meet the inclusive needs of a modern community.
 The Scheme will provide an increase in the quantity of useable on-site amenity space and will significantly improve the quality of open space in comparison to the existing provision.
 Part of the existing York Park will be reconfigured with improved landscaping and boundary treatment to the Welsh Harp reservoir, together with two new equipped play areas.
 Further provision will be made as part of a linear space connecting The Broadway with York Park.
 In addition all new blocks within the Order Land will be provided with communal courtyards and/or terraces, and private amenity space in the form of a balcony or terrace. - 4.20 At present there is a poor linkage between the Estate and the West Hendon Recreation Ground.
 A new pedestrian and cycle bridge will be constructed alongside the existing one at Cool Oak Lane prior to the first occupation of a residential unit within Phase 3c, enabling pedestrian/cycle connections between the Estate and the West Hendon Recreation Ground.
-The s106 Agreement also secures contributions for significant improvements/enhancements to off-site leisure and recreation provision within this area. - 4.21 An interim temporary community space was submitted to the Council in July 2016 to off-set the demolition of the current community floorspace at 189 The Broadway (as part of Phase 3c).
+The s106 Agreement ("CDB.36") also secures contributions for significant improvements/enhancements to off-site leisure and recreation provision within this area. - 4.21 A proposal for interim/temporary community space was submitted to the Council in July 2016 to off-set the demolition of the current community floorspace at 189 The Broadway (as part of Phase 3c).
+This temporary community space opened in December 2016.